 Conductive hearing loss refers to hearing loss in the outer ear and/or middle ear and includes the ear canal, ear drum, and the middle ear bones.
 Conductive hearing loss may be temporary or permanent, depending on the cause.

-Conductive hearing loss occurs when there is a blockage in the pathway for sound to travel from the outer ear and middle ear to the inner ear, or by conditions causing the ear drum or middle ear bones to not properly function.
+Conductive hearing loss occurs when the pathway for sound to travel from the outer ear and middle ear to the inner ear is blocked.
+It can also occur from conditions that cause the ear drum or middle ear bones to not properly function.
 It can cause full or partial hearing loss.

 Common causes of conductive hearing loss are: